Educational Identification Series

 (Space limited to 125 participants)

 OCALI is hosting a four-day Educational Identification Series designed for school-based evaluation teams.
 Many children and youth entering school have not yet been identified with an autism spectrum disorder (ASD) and are in direct need of specialized services.
-This training series is a must for school teams wanting to become proficient in educational identification of students with ASD.
+This introductory training series is a must for school teams wanting to learn about the process of educational identification of students with ASD.
 Team attendance is highly recommended (ie: intervention specialist, speech and language pathologist, occupational therapist, school psychologist, general education teacher and school administrator).

 Presenter: Ruth Aspy, Ph.D.